[About] [News] [Documentation] [Screenshots]

 X Windowing System.
 The code to intercept X events can be disabled

 Installing from source on Windows is supported, but it is significantly trickier than on UNIX-like systems, and currently only recommended for experts.
 The intended target is MinGW; you can try using Cygwin as well, but it is not tested.
-You can also build using Microsoft Visual C++, but MinGW is still needed as it provides a number of the supporting tools such as Perl and gcc.
+You can also build using Microsoft Visual C++, but MinGW is still needed as it provides a number of the supporting tools such as gcc.

 Download and install SCons 2.1.